 I came for an interview and I was made an offer but my UCAS track is not showing the offer, is this normal?

 Yes.
 Please be advised that it can take some time for our postgraduate admissions team to update your offer on UCAS.
 Please allow up to two weeks for this to happen.

 I am living abroad and can’t come to attend an interview

-If you are currently living abroad and would be unable to attend an interview it is sometimes possible to arrange a Skype interview.
-Please email email@example.com and we will try and arrange this for you.
-If you are applying to School Direct, you will need to contact the lead school you are applying at to see whether a Skype interview is possible.
+If you are currently living abroad and would be unable to attend an interview it is sometimes possible to arrange an online interview.
+Please email firstname.lastname@example.org and we will try and arrange this for you.
+If you are applying to School Direct, you will need to contact the lead school to discuss.
+Please also see our International FAQsLink opens in a new window.

 Can I still attend my interview without my certificates and my ID documents?

 Yes.
-It’s helpful if you can bring your ID and certificates along to your interview, however, if this isn’t possible please don’t worry, as these will be added as conditions of any offer made and you will have an opportunity to provide these at another time if you receive a conditional offer.
+It is important to bring your ID and certificates along to your interview, however if this isn’t possible please don’t worry, as these will be added as conditions of any offer made and you will have an opportunity to provide these at another time if you receive a conditional offer.
 You do need to ensure that you have some form of photo ID at your interview so that we can do a safer recruitment check.